 at first glance: meaning and explanation

-at first glance = when you see something for the first time
+at first glance = when you look at something for the first time

-This can be used to communicate a first impression, before you have looked more carefully. e.g At first glance, everything looks fine = everything looks fine but I will need to check more carefully to make sure.
+This is usually used to communicate a first impression, before you have looked more carefully. e.g At first glance, everything looks fine = everything looks fine but I will need to check more carefully to make sure.

 Accent: Northern England